CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/lab13-t1p2.png)

 1. A new browser page will open.
 Since you are already signed in, your email will be listed.
-You can select your email address, to log in to Microsoft Purview.
+You can select your email address to log in to Microsoft Purview.

     ![](../Images/L13-T1-S7.png)